-In the vignette on "Fidelity as Defiance," I worked out in words that for a simple two amino-acid view of protein translation, that the error rate is given by the ratio of the K_d s of the wrong and the right tRNAs.
-In this problem, flesh out the entire argument given in that vignette, and generalize beyond the case done in class to the case in which the concentration of the wrong and right tRNAs is different.
+In class, I worked out in words that for a simple two amino-acid view of protein translation, that the error rate is given by the ratio of the K_d s of the wrong and the right tRNAs.
+In this problem, flesh out the entire argument given in class, and generalize beyond the case done in class to the case in which the concentration of the wrong and right tRNAs is different.
 That is, find an expression for the error rate in this case.
 Given the real biological situation, briefly explain why the number of wrong tRNAs is higher than the number of right tRNAs.
 Make sure you put in some approximate (but well justified) numbers.
 Explain why this model fails as a picture of translational fidelity.